Radware/Cyber-Controller-Sites-and-Devices-Cloner/README.md

 The tool changes the name of the root site if needed for both the **Physical Containers** and **Sites and Devices sections**.

+The tool is tested on both Cyber Controller and Vision products, with various versions from Vision 4.85 to Cyber Controller 10.5.0.

+## Pre Requisites ##
+The RTU license on the destination Cyber Controller should be able to support the additional devices from the source Cyber Controller.

 ## How To Use ##
 Verify that Python3.10 or later is installed on your computer.